InduPrakash/SmartThings/README.md

-# Garage Door Controller
+# Espurna Garage Door Controller

-Requirements and limitations
-* Control a standard garage door
-* Integrate with SmartThings
-* Use a ESP8266 device and SmartThings sensor (I had a spare Contact sensor)
+This project implements a garage door opener controller based on a ESP8266 device interfaced through SmartThings.

-Features
+# Features
-* Open/close the garage
+* Open/close the door
-* Check if opening/closing succeeded, notify if operation failed
+* Verify opening/closing operation
-* Notify if garage was manually closed/opened
-* Handle commands while opening/closing was already taking place
+* Notifications about door operations
-* Logging
+* Temperature monitoring

+# The ESP8266 Device

+An ESP8266 device (ESP12 in my case) connects to the existing garage opener through a relay and receives input from 2 sensors (open sensor and closed sensor).

+The firmware is based on Espurna with many things turned off.

+## SmartThings

+### Device Handler
+A device

+### SmartApp

+### Bridge

 I found some virtual garage door controllers but just could not get them working with the standard push openers in my setup.